uclipboard/uclipboard/readme.md

 - [x] not full cover test of file upload on X11 and Windows
 - [x] test initial situation of DB
 - [x] Authentication
+- [ ] project icon
+- [ ] web integration development && build
 - [ ] more strict level debug log and hint
-- [ ] project icon
+- [ ] cross-platform test
 ## Bug/Feature
 - In instant mode, you are not allowed to push clipboard cotent with "" (specific `-m ""` argument but in fact it is *empty* string)
 - Only support TEXT copy/paste, but support upload file.